Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: Related Work

 \subsection{Multi-Agent Ensembles and Voting}

 To overcome the limitations of single-agent approaches, leveraging multi-agent systems is a promising direction.
 Aggregating outputs from multiple independent agents mitigates individual biases and substantially improves reasoning robustness \cite{becker2024multi}.
 Recent work has focused on finding the most effective and efficient aggregation mechanism; a critical study by Choi et al. \cite{choi2025debate} provides strong empirical evidence that the primary driver of gains is \textbf{majority voting}.
-They show that aggregating independent agent responses is a simple, robust, and reliable method that often outperforms more complex interaction strategies.
-This insight—that the strength of multi-agent systems lies in straightforward, parallel aggregation—underpins our approach.
+They show that aggregating independent agent responses is a simple, robust, and reliable method that often outperforms more complex interaction strategies. \textbf{This trend toward efficient, training-free aggregation is similarly reflected in multilingual text editing, where modular disentanglement and fusion provide high-fidelity results without the need for iterative fine-tuning \cite{yu2025cotextor}.} This insight---that the strength of multi-agent systems lies in straightforward, parallel aggregation---underpins our approach.
 Rather than pursuing complex iterative self-correction, \textbf{VOTE-RAG} leverages ensemble voting to directly address the two-stage ``Hallucination on Hallucination'' problem in RAG.